 How do we use your information?

-We may use the information we collect from you when you register, make a purchase, sign up for our newsletter, respond to a survey or marketing communication, or use our Services in the following ways:
+We may use the information we collect from you when you register, make a purchase, sign up for our newsletter, respond to a survey or marketing communication, visit the website or use our Services or website in the following ways:

 We may also use the information for research by combining it with data from our other users but only after anonymizing the data so that no individual is identifiable.